solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Murray and Renard: _Challenger Deep-Sea Deposits_, 1891, pp. 378-391.

-The most approved explanation is that the sediments of igneous rocks, especially those with potash felspar, permeate the shells as fine mud, and that the latter becomes decomposed by acid resulting from the action of organic matter.
+The most approved explanation is that the sediments of igneous rocks, especially those with potash feldspar, permeate the shells as fine mud, and that the latter becomes decomposed by acid resulting from the action of organic matter.

 A new feature of interest about this mineral is the discovery of persisting nummulitic structure.
 In some beautiful casts of decalcified _Rotalia_ and _Globigerina_ from the glauconitic core of Norwich potstones, I can clearly see the dotted disks.
 Thus we have Cretaceous (or other) Foraminifera filled with Foraminiferal débris of the ages when the igneous rocks were formed.